All Episodes

 We have the financial records that show how much the Ukrainians paid him.

-We don't know how much Hunter Biden uh got in this deal, and that's the problem, because there's no disclosure requirements for the son of the vice president to say how much the Chinese government is paying him in this deal.
+And that's the problem because there's no disclosure requirements for the son of the vice president to say how much the Chinese government is paying him in this deal.

-It's not just that Hunter Biden got wealthy doing this and that Joe Biden has suddenly become soft on China.
+But here's what's troubling: it's not just that Hunter Biden got wealthy doing this and that Joe Biden has suddenly become soft on China.

-It's that the whole purpose of this investment fund that now Hunter Biden is in a partner in is to buy high-tech companies in the United States, some of which create dual-use technologies that benefit the Chinese military.
+It's that the whole purpose of this investment fund that now Hunter Biden is a partner in is to buy high-tech companies in the United States, some of which create dual-use technologies that benefit the Chinese military.

-For example, this new fund that was created called Boai Harvest.
+For example, this new fund that was created called Bohai Harvest, Hunter Biden was on the board.

 His business partner, Devin Archer, was the vice chairman of the investment committee.

-Uh the Chinese military that is hostile towards the U.S. All right, stay right there.
+The Chinese military that is hostile towards the U.S. All right, stay right there.

-Uh Peter Schweitzer is with us.
+Peter Schweitzer is with us.

 Unbelievable.